1. How It Works

 - not contain any “live” fonts.
 All fonts used must be converted to outlines;

-- not contain any fonts for which you have not obtained a licence permitting you to create and licence the design in accordance with these Terms (which might be a “free for commercial use” licence);
+- not contain any fonts for which you have not obtained a licence permitting you to create and license the design in accordance with these Terms (which might be a “free for commercial use” licence);

 - not contain any logos or imagery from any existing company, organisation or brand;